siiftun1857/istrolid-magnux-documents/modifiers.md

 > info: Energy transfer has infinity operate range.

 Energy transfer do not have an operation range limit, charge all allies.
 With `energy_nosferatu_transfer`, they also drain all enemies.

+## energy_transfer_thershold
+> tags: gameplayImpact
+> info: Energy transfer will not darin the user to below 1 second of generation or 50% capacity, whatever one is lower.

+Energy transfer do not drain the user's energy to below the value equal to 1 second of energy regen or 50% energy capacity, depending which one is lower.

 ## stasis_field_hazard
 > tags: gameplayImpact